omriher/CapTipper/docs/Usage.rst

 info
 ----

-``help`` will display metadata related to a given conversation, such as:
+``info`` will display metadata related to a given conversation, such as:

 - Server IP and PORT
 - Packet sent time